iloveitaly/sql-ai-prompt-generator/readme.md

 # ChatGPT Prompt for SQL Writing

 Generate a prompt for writing SQL queries with LLMs like ChatGPT.
+Drop your database URL and table name into the script and it will generate a prompt for you to copy and paste into your favorite LLM.

 ## What this does